Meeting room readiness

 Scan

-RoomPlan captures volume, surface area, and glass ratio.
+RoomPlan captures volume, layout, and key surfaces.

 Noise Test